Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Changelog fot 2.4.2 "Mallory"

 Mountaineering:
-- "Alpine Club" as an equivalent to the IOC, FIFA and AIACR in the field of mountaineering.
 - Mountaineer is now a character, not a general.
 - Added new Mountains: Matterhorn, Mount Everest, Popocatepetl (conquered at game start), Mont Blanc (conquered at game start), Großvenediger, Mount Saint Elias, Tajumulco, Pico Simón Bolivar, Monte Pissis, Ras Dashen, Toubkal, Mount Gongga, Mount Giluwe, Mauna Kea (conquered at game start).
 - Renamed Batian to Mount Kenya.